ASchmidt1024/articles/angular/testing/angular-unit-testing.md

 ## Testing async

 So far we tested synchronous.
-What if we want to test asynchronous services, which we might have in our app with some external web services?
+What if we want to test asynchronous services which we might have in our app with some external web services?
 For this scenario create a new folder called `shared` in our `app` directory and in there a file called `data.service.ts`.
-This service will expose a asynchronous function we wanna test.
+This service will expose a asynchronous function we want to test.

     export class DataService {
         getDetails() {